apache/druid/docs/development/extensions-contrib/delta-lake.md

   ~ under the License.
   -->

-## Delta Lake Ingest extension
+## Delta Lake extension

-Delta Lake is an open source storage layer that brings reliability to data lakes.
+Delta Lake is an open source storage framework that enables building a Lakehouse architecture with various compute engines.
 [DeltaLakeInputSource](../../ingestion/input-sources.md#delta-lake-input-source) lets you ingest data stored in a Delta Lake table into Apache Druid.
 To use the Delta Lake extension, add the `druid-deltalake-extensions` to the list of loaded extensions.
 See [Loading extensions](../../configuration/extensions.md#loading-extensions) for more information.